majick/entry/README.md

 The main Entry repository also includes the source for Entry related packages.
 These can be found in the [/packages](https://codeberg.org/hkau/entry/src/branch/master/packages) directory.
 Install directions are detailed for each package in their respective README.

+### Executable

+Entry can be installed through an executable.
+The executable will automatically install static files the client needs into the directory it is contained in.
+You can change this install location through the `EXECUTABLE_STATIC_DIR` environment variable.
+This must be an exact path to the directory you want static files to be contained in.

 ### PostgreSQL

 You can configure a PostgreSQL database to be used for the main paste database through the configuration file.